alubinski/crackme_solutions/write_a_keygen/README.md

 Serial should be up to 20 alphanumerical characters.

+In 2nd check we test if format of serial is correct. if any symbol is not alphanumeric we return false.
+Also format is correct if either consists only of numbers or consists of 1 number and the lest are letters.

 In first check we test lenghth of serial.

-In second check we calculate and test checksum.
+In third check we calculate and test checksum.
 I am confused by bit structure returned by ___ctype_b_loc According to other solutions:
     signs 0-9 are substracted by 0x30 so in checksum they have value 0-9 signs A-Z are substracted by 0x37 so they are translated to value 10-n